 Starting an Answering Service, What You Need to Know Before Starting

 This type of business involves answering calls for businesses and professionals.
-You may need to take messages and even require taking orders, troubleshooting, answering pre-sales questions and more.
+You may need to take messages or even taking orders, troubleshooting, answering pre-sales questions, and more.

 Keep in mind this type of business is diminishing, because of technology.
 Everyone can have their own answering service, voicemail, email, and texting.
 With that in mind, we can see that this type of business can survive.
 The key is personalized service that allows people to connect with a person when they call in.

 Three important issues to keep in mind with this type of business:

 1. Someone has to be there to take the call, every day, no matter what time of day it is!